Orbifold techniques in degeneration formulas: Introduction

 Results in sections \ref{S:Invariants} and \ref{S:Degeneration} rely on compatibility results for virtual fundamental classes.
 We find it useful to systematically use Costello's result \cite[Theorem 5.0.1]{Costello} and its generalization in \cite[Proposition 2, Section 4.3]{Manolache} where a smoothness assumption is removed.

 In addition we have three appendices, with necessary material which the knowledgeable reader may only wish to peruse when needed.
 In Appendix \ref{A:pairs} we review material concerning pairs $(X,D)$, nodal singularities, and transversality.
 Appendix \ref{A:stacks} is devoted to a number of basic construction with stacks.
-In Appendix \ref{obs_th} we review the algebricity of stacks of maps and construction and properties of their obstruction theories.\Dan{Expand subsection}
+In Appendix \ref{obs_th} we review the algebraicity of stacks of maps and construction and properties of their obstruction theories.